 Anthony Lunt is currently the Head of History at Trinity College, East Perth, and a PhD candidate at the University of Western Australia.
 He has been a high school History teacher for 25 years graduating from UWA with an Honours Degree in History and a Diploma of Education.
 In 2003 Anthony was ‘Teacher-in-Residence’ at Curtin University.
 From 2005 he has been a Marker for the State TEE/WACE History exams, and from 2013 a committee member of the History Teachers’ Association of WA.

 Jan McCahon Marshall has been a member of the History Council of Western Australia from the establishment of the Council.
-Her current position is Cultural Heritage Team Leader, City of Perth History Centre, part of the Arts, Culture and Heritage Unit in the Economic Development and Activation Directorate.
+She was Local Studies Librarian at the Town of Victoria Park and at the City of Perth, and most recently held the position of Cultural Heritage Team Leader, City of Perth History Centre, part of the Arts, Culture and Heritage Unit in the Economic Development and Activation Directorate.
 The function of the History Centre is to collect, preserve and make available historical records relating to the City of Perth municipal boundaries from yesterday through to today.

-Geoff Moor is the part-time Heritage officer at the City of Canning and previously Manager Recreation Services until part retirement.
-He has also been a Council Member of National Trust of Australia (WA); a member of Classification Committee; a Life member Canning Agricultural Society; secretary of the local historical society; chair of the metropolitan chapter of MAWA.
-He has an avid interest in classic motoring, including being President of the Council of Motoring Clubs of WA; secretary Veteran Car Club of WA (VCCWA); past president VCCWA and past president Veteran Car Clubs of Australia.
-Life member VCCWA; past secretary Motor Museum of WA Trust.
-He has completed a Bachelor of Applied Science and has a keen interest in Western Australian commercial/retail history – completing the ECU museum studies certificate.
+Geoff Moor is the part-time Heritage officer at the City of Canning (previously Manager Recreation Services until part retirement).
+He is a Councillor of National Trust of Australia (WA); past secretary of the local historical society and chair of the metropolitan chapter of MAWA.
+Has an avid interest in classic motoring and is President of the Council of Motoring Clubs of WA; and is actively involved with the Veteran Car Club (past president at local and federal levels).
+Life member VCCWA; past secretary Motor Museum of WA Trust; hon. life member several organisations; Paul Harris Fellow etc. He has a keen interest in Western Australian commercial/retail history.